 Homemade Breakfast Sausage

-- 1 pound freshly ground pork (can substitute ground turkey, beef, or chicken)
+- 1 pound ground pork (can substitute ground turkey, beef, or chicken)

 - 1 ½ teaspoon rubbed dried sage